vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Interest Rate Oracle

 The most recent trade executed on the pool implies the current interest rate.
-It is important to note that this rate is vulnerable to manipulation, especially over short time frames, such as through the use of flash loans.
+This rate is vulnerable to manipulation, especially over short time frames, such as through the use of flash loans.
 Such manipulation can result in a distorted or inaccurate portrayal of the true interest rate of the pool.

 To address this issue, a TWAP oracle rate is used to minimize the risk of price manipulation.
 The oracle rate provides a lagging price feed, which converges on the true interest rate of the pool over a set time window determined by governance.
 By providing a more stable and manipulation resistant representation of the interest rate, the oracle rate helps to maintain the integrity of the liquidity pool and protect its participants.